 - Difficult to get the wobbly ends to join cleanly

 - Corrugation hard to clean and dirty windows mean less light coming in

 Polycarbonate is also a corrugated plastic, but it is almost as transparent as glass and it is the strongest siding being used on greenhouses.
 It also wears longer, up to 2-3 times longer than fiberglass.

 You’ll find polycarbonate in single, double (1.4 - 1.9 R), and triple (2.5 R) wall thickness.

-Double and triplewall polycarbonate provide even better insulation because of the air pockets between walls.
-They are also more expensive, but you’ll save in heating costs.
-Another advantage of polycarbonate is its +15 year life span in most areas.
+Double and triple wall polycarbonate provide even better insulation because of the air pockets between walls.
+They are also more expensive, but you’ll save on heating costs.
+Another advantage of polycarbonate is its +15 year lifespan in most areas.
 If you’ll be overwintering tender plants or trying to grow vegetables all winter and running your greenhouse from fall through spring, polycarbonate is your best bet.

 Polyethylene film is a quick and inexpensive option for gardeners who use their greenhouse mainly for seed starting.
 It comes in sheets that can be used in single or double layers, for better insulation. (.85 - 1.4 R) It works well, but it doesn’t last long, maybe 2-4 years, depending on the product and the weather.
 Commercial growers like it because it’s cheap, offers flexibility and they have a crew to replace it every few years.
 Polyethylene film works best if you have a double layer with an air space between.